-Following Ref.~\cite{glossop_kondo_2007} we also simulated AIM with anti-symmetric coupling to thermal bath.
+Fig.~\ref{fig4}a shows that Kondo is destroyed when increasing coupling strength $M_0$ to the thermal bath (compare dotted and dashed lines).
+The effect is due to the bath induced dephasing.
+Nonequilibrium simulation (solid line) shows the Kondo feature splitting.
+Finally, in Fig.~\ref{fig4}b we show increase of Coulomb peaks broadening with increase of the coupling $M_0$.
 Here parameters are $k_BT=0$, $U=5$ and $\varepsilon_0=-U/2$, so that particle-hole symmetry is fulfilled.
-As previously, Fermi baths are considered within the WBA with $\nu=10$ and $E_C=40$.
-Bose bath is taken to be Ohmic: $J(\omega)=\alpha\, \omega\, e^{-\omega/\omega_C}$ with $\omega_C=40$.
-Simulations are performed at zero bias.
-Fig.~\ref{fig3}c show spectral function for the model with $\alpha=0.005$.
-One sees, that vertex corrections are necessary to reproduce Kondo feature.
-Fig.~\ref{fig4}a shows that Kondo is destroyed when increasing coupling strength $\alpha$ to the thermal bath.
-The effect is due to the bath induced dephasing.
-Finally, in Fig.~\ref{fig4}b we show increase of Coulomb peaks broadening with increase of the coupling $\alpha$.
-To facilitate comparison peaks from panel (a) are shifted and scaled so that their maxima coincide and are equal to $1$.
+As previously, Fermi baths are considered within the WBA with $\nu=10$ and $E_C=20$.
+Bose bath is taken to be Ohmic: $J(\omega)=M_0\, \omega\, e^{-\omega/\omega_C}$ with $\omega_C=20$.
+To facilitate comparison peaks are shifted and scaled so that their maxima coincide and are equal to $1$.